canyanio/rating-integration/docs/running.md

 ```

 The [Makefile](https://github.com/canyanio/rating-integration/blob/master/Makefile) provides you two shortcut commands:
-`make run` and `make stop`.
+`make start` and `make stop`.

-As you can imagine `make run` will start Canyan Rating Engine in a docker compose environment exposing the needed two ports to interface with the Rating API and Agent.
+As you can imagine `make start` will start Canyan Rating Engine in a docker compose environment exposing the needed two ports to interface with the Rating API and Agent.

 ## As local services